 Why This Feels Bigger Than It Looks

-It’s the moment many passengers describe as humiliating.
-Not because of the rule itself, but because of how public the decision becomes.
-Bags stowed.
-Seatbelt fastened.
-Fellow passengers watch as they’re escorted off the plane like criminals.
-It’s the kind of disruption no one expects once the door is about to close.
+It is the moment many passengers describe as humiliating.
+Not because of the rule itself, but because of how public the decision can become.

-Critics say this is where the airline hasn’t thought far enough ahead.
 Clear rules on paper are one thing.
-Applying them consistently, privately, and without embarrassment on a packed flight is another.
+Applying them consistently, privately, and without embarrassment on a packed flight is something else.

 The Questions Flyers Are Asking Now